ahuacate/unifibuild/README.md

 >  *  1x Synology DS1515+ with 4x NICs; and,
 >  *  Various hardware for a Proxmox cluster (Qotom Mini PC Q500G6-S05).

-Obviously you can modify these instructions to meet your own hardware requirements.
+Modify these instructions to meet your own hardware requirements.

 Network prerequisites are:
 - [x] Layer 2 Network Switches